Best Of15 min read

 Pros:

-- That 97-day money-back guarantee is genuinely unmatched — nearly a full quarter to decide
+• That 97-day money-back guarantee is unmatched — nearly a full quarter to test drive

-- Independent company with no private equity consolidation baggage
+• Independent company with no private equity ownership issues

 Cons:

-- The gap between DreamPress Plus at $25/mo and Pro at $72/mo is way too steep — there's a missing middle tier here
+• The jump from DreamPress Plus at $25/mo to Pro at $72/mo is steep — missing middle tier

 #5.
 SiteGround — Best for Beginners and SMBs Who Want Real Quality

-SiteGround rebuilt their entire infrastructure in-house after leaving cPanel — and that was a bold move that paid off.
-The result is a genuinely fast, modern platform with their proprietary SuperCacher and Google Cloud backbone.
-It's the best balance of ease-of-use and real performance in the sub-$50/mo tier.
-Their customer support is also consistently rated best-in-class across review platforms, which is worth the premium if you're not deeply technical.
+SiteGround rebuilt their entire infrastructure in-house after leaving cPanel — a bold move that definitely paid off.
+The result is a fast, modern platform with their proprietary SuperCacher and Google Cloud backbone.
+For the sub-$50/mo tier, they're the best balance between ease-of-use and actual performance.
+And their customer support?
+Consistently rated best-in-class across all the review platforms, which matters if you're not deeply technical.

 Key Features: